sccn/sccn.github.io/plugins/nsgportal/Creating-and-managing-an-NSG-job-using-pop_nsg-from-the-command-line.md

 ---
 layout: default
-parent: nsgportal
+parent: NSGportal
 grand_parent: Plugins

-title: Tutorial 2-Command line management
+render_with_liquid: false

-long_title: Tutorial 2-Command line management
+title: Creating-and-managing-an-NSG-job-using-pop_nsg-from-the-command-line
-nav_order: 9
+long_title: Creating-and-managing-an-NSG-job-using-pop_nsg-from-the-command-line
 ---
 This tutorial describes in details the process of submitting and managing a job using the command line options in _pop_nsg_.